Hotel Adlon: First Hotel Adlon

 The new structure had 260 rooms, with 322 beds and 110 bathrooms.
 Adlon had also purchased the adjoining Hotel Reichshof, opened in 1892, and integrated it into his hotel, adding a further 45 rooms, with 69 beds and 30 bathrooms.
 This gave the Hotel Adlon a total of 305 rooms, with 391 beds and 140 bathrooms.
 The hotel was decorated in a mix of Neo-Baroque and Louis XVI styles and furnished by the Mainz company of Bembé, where Lorenz Adlon had been an apprentice carpenter in his youth.
 It was located in the heart of the government quarter next to the British Embassy on Wilhelmstraße, facing the French and American Embassies on Pariser Platz and only blocks from the Reich Chancellery and other government ministries further south on Wilhelmstraße.

 The Adlon opened on October 23, 1907, with the Kaiser, his wife, and many other notables in attendance.
 It quickly became the social center of Berlin.
 As the rooms in the Stadtschloss were cold and drafty, the Kaiser paid an annual retainer to keep suites available for his guests.
 Likewise the Foreign Office used the Adlon for accommodation during state visits, with guests including Tsar Nicholas II of Russia and Maharaja Bhupinder Singh of Patiala.
-Notable guests of the early years included industrialists such as Thomas Edison, Henry Ford, and John D. Rockefeller, as well as politicians like Walter Rathenau, Gustav Stresemann and the French prime minister Aristide Briand.
+Notable guests of the early years included industrialists such as Thomas Edison, Henry Ford, and John D. Rockefeller, as well as politicians like Walther Rathenau, Gustav Stresemann and the French prime minister Aristide Briand.
 Many wealthy Berliners lived for extended periods of time in the hotel, while its ballrooms hosted official government functions and society events.

 After World War I and the abdication of the Kaiser, Lorenz Adlon remained a staunch monarchist and thus never imagined normal traffic would pass through the Brandenburg Gate's central archway, which had been reserved for the Kaiser alone.
 He therefore never looked before crossing in front of it.
-Tragically, this resulted in Adlon being hit by a car in 1918 at that spot.
+This resulted in Adlon being hit by a car in 1918 at that spot.
 Three years later, he was again hit by a car at exactly the same spot, dying from his injuries a few days later, on April 7, 1921.
 Lorenz's son Louis Adlon took over management of the hotel with his wife Tilli and their five children.
 A few months later, at a New Year's Eve party, Louis met Hedwig Leythen, known as Hedda, a German-born hotel guest who had been raised in America.
 Louis soon divorced Tilli and married Hedda.